wieluk/psychopy_linux_installer/README.md

 - Creates and activates a virtual environment for PsychoPy.
 - Installs/builds wxPython.
 - Upgrades pip and some pip packages.
-- Install specified PsychoPy version.
+- Installs specified PsychoPy version.
 - Adds the current user to a `psychopy` group and sets security limits.
 - Creates a symbolic link to the PsychoPy executable in `.bin`.
 - Creates a desktop shortcut.